 As per Google and Apple, there are some 1.4 billion active Android and 1 billion active iOS users worldwide respectively.
 With such pace, it stands to reason that mobile apps are outpacing websites and web apps.
 As per another study it has come to light that 86% of users opt for custom mobile apps rather than browsers.
-And there is good reason to support this because native (Windows, Android and iPhone) app development takes full advantage of the built-in features like camera, swipe gesture, GPS, Bluetooth etc. offering smooth, fast and reliable user experience.
+And there is good reason to support this because native (Windows, Android and iPhone) mobile app development takes full advantage of the built-in features like camera, swipe gesture, GPS, Bluetooth etc. offering smooth, fast and reliable user experience.
 Due to advent of Xamarin, the need for coding over different platform has also reduced in the app development process.

 This age is all about lightning speed and quick response.
 As per some studies, even a delay of 2 seconds can sidetrack the user.
 Even the big guys such as Facebook and LinkedIn learnt this lesson the hard way and adopted native app for performance.
 But simply having a mobile app is not the end of story; you need to invest logically in it.

 We’ve assembled a list of things to consider while moving from web to native apps.

 Ponder over Your Prevailing Web Experience

 The most vital step is to study what works and what doesn’t with respect to a users’ web experience.
 You can then use this insight to bring together ideas for a better app experience.
 Try to offer features outside the web app or try to optimize the already present features and functionality, in a better manner.
 For instance, look at Facebook, it started with website, web app and finally transformed to a full-fledged native app.
 They did not add different functionality in their native app, instead they optimized the existing features.
 This made sure that the brand’s identity stayed intact providing users a familiar experience.

 Classify Your App Audience